 - Remarks for class or interface: Comments should be made before class and interface definitions, including descriptions of classes and interfaces, latest modifiers, version numbers, reference links, etc.

-- The order of member variables: first the public level, then the protection level, and finally the private level.
+- Instance variables: First, the public level, then the protection level, and finally the private level.

-- Functions: Functions within a contract should be grouped by module, not by scope or access permissions.
+- Ordinary method: Functions within a contract should be grouped by module, not by scope or access permissions.